You're likely to start by seeing your primary care doctor. You may then be referred to a specialist in skin disorders (dermatologist).

-Here's some information to help you prepare for your appointment and to know what to expect from your doctor.
+Here's some information to help you prepare for your appointment.

 What you can do

-- Make a list of all medications, vitamins or supplements you're taking.
+- List any medications, vitamins and supplements you're taking.

 - What's the most likely cause of my symptoms?